concourse/concourse/release-notes/latest.md

 * In #4614, @julia-pu implemented a way for `put` steps to automatically determine the artifacts they need, by configuring [`inputs: detect`](https://concourse-ci.org/steps.html#schema.step.put-step.inputs).
 With `detect`, the step will walk over its `params` and look for paths that correspond to artifact names in the build plan (e.g. `tag: foo/bar` or just `repository: foo`).
 When it comes time to run, only those named artifacts will be given to the step, which can avoid wasting a lot of time transferring artifacts the step doesn't even need.

   This feature may become the default in the future if it turns out to be useful and safe enough in practice.
 Try it out!

-#### <sub><sup><a name="5118" href="#5118">:link:</a></sup></sub> feature

-* #5118 implements infinite scroll and lazy rendering to the dashboard, which should greatly improve performance on installations with a ton of pipelines configured.
-The initial page load can still be quite laggy, but interacting with the page afterwards now performs a lot better.
-We'll keep chipping away at this problem and may have larger changes in store for the future.

 #### <sub><sup><a name="5149" href="#5149">:link:</a></sup></sub> fix